 - Advisory: Each week students engage in formal reflection and goal setting, positioning them with enough practice with this critical skill to form a lifelong habit.

 We believe that growth only happens when students are given real challenge that can be overcome with sustained effort.
-For us, begins with high standards and then continues with differentiation so that each student is challenged at his or her level.
+For us, it begins with high standards and then continues with differentiation so that each student is challenged at his or her level.

 - Human biology: Columbia University neuroscientists lead an eight-week unit on the nervous system, culminating in a dissection that connects the brain’s form with its function.